 - Pastoral check-ins

-To create a safe environment for our pupils when engaging in a face to face session, there are several things that a teacher should consider.
+To create a safe environment for our pupils when engaging in remote sessions, there are several things that a teacher should consider.

-- We must have consent from parents/carers to access the face to face sessions.
-Consent will be gained by the parents/carers completing the ‘Parent Consent Form for Face to Face Sessions’.
+- We must have consent from parents/carers to access the remote learning sessions.
+Consent will be gained by the parents/carers completing the ‘Parent Consent Form for Remote Learning Sessions’.

-- Pupils will also be required to sign an ‘Online Home Learning Responsible Use Agreement’.
+- Pupils will also be required to sign a ‘Remote Learning Responsible Use Agreement’.

-- Teachers should familiarise themselves with the functions of Google Meet, including the mute settings.
+- Teachers should familiarise themselves with the functions of the Google Meet app, including the mute settings.

-- Any face to face sessions should take place during school hours (9am - 3pm) and must be hosted and supervised by the class teacher.
+- Any remote sessions should take place during school hours and must be hosted and supervised by the class teacher.

-- Each class teacher must share their proposed remote learning timetables for the Summer Term with the Headteacher.
+- Each class teacher must share their proposed remote learning timetables with the Headteacher.

-- Teachers need to consider and be sensitive to the needs of individual pupils, and children who may be sensitive to certain topics or issues that may arise during the face to face sessions.
+- Teachers need to consider and be sensitive to the needs of individual pupils, and children who may be sensitive to certain topics or issues that may arise during the remote sessions.

-- When a face to face session is finished, the pupils should exit Google Meet first, and the teacher should close the meet once complete.
+- When a remote session is finished, the pupils should exit the Google Meet app first, and the teacher should close the meet once complete.
 Say goodbye to each pupil and ensure they have ended the call.
-(If you do not do this the pupils can continue talking to each other through the Meet platform after you have left).

-- Have a minimum of three children in each face to face session.
+- Have a minimum of three children in each remote session.

-- The first session should be on protocols and parameters of face to face learning and after that, the first few minutes of each face to face should be a brief reminder of the expectations, rules and regulations which keep children and teachers safe online.
+- The first session should be on protocols and parameters of remote learning and after that, the first few minutes of each remote session should be a brief reminder of the expectations, rules and regulations which keep children and teachers safe online.

-- Schedule Google Meets sessions through the Google Classroom calendar.
+- Schedule Google Meet sessions through the Google Classroom calendar.

 - Video conference from an environment that is quiet, safe, with a neutral background and free from distractions.